Erythritol tetranitrate

 Erythritol tetranitrate (ETN) is an explosive compound chemically similar to PETN, though it is thought to be slightly more sensitive to friction and impact.

-Like many nitrate esters, ETN acts as a vasodilator, and was the active ingredient in the original "sustained release" tablets, made under a process patent in the early 1950s, called "nitroglyn".
-Ingesting ETN or prolonged skin contact can lead to absorption and what is known as a "nitro headache".
+Like many nitrate esters, ETN acts as a vasodilator, and was the active ingredient in Cardilate tablets.
+Ingestion of or prolonged skin contact with ETN can lead to what is known as a nitro headache.

+History

+ETN was discovered by John Stenhouse in 1849 by nitrating erythritol he recently discovered.
+He described its explosive properties but suggested an incorrect formula due to atomic weights not yet being accurately determined.

+Its vasodilator properties have been researched since 1895.

+DuPont researched the explosive after the war, getting a patent in 1928, but it was never commercialized due to the difficulty of erythritol synthesis.
+Only due to genetically-engineered yeasts in the 1990s did it become possible for the carbohydrate to become widely available.